What the LORD requires of us is this:

 Mission

-Mission is just as important as worshiping God, because we are called by God not merely to be believing people, but also to be daring, caring and sharing.
+Mission is just as important as worshipping God, because we are called by God not merely to be believing people, but also to be daring, caring and sharing.
 In fact, the word mission comes from a word which means ‘to send’.

 We believe that a church that doesn’t serve its community isn’t fully or truly a church of God.